wp-plugins/press-permit-core/readme.txt

 Initial production release

 == Changelog ==

+= 2.1.33 - 15 Nov 2013 =
+* Fixed : Improper filtering of get_tags() function
+* Change : By default, Post Tag is enabled as a filtered taxonomy.
+Previously, it was default disabled yet front end tag filtering was implicitly forced.
+* Change : If PP_GROUP_RESTRICTIONS constant is defined, allow the Editing Exceptions metabox on Edit Post screen to block Groups
+* Change : If PP File URL Filter is not active, Reading Exceptions metabox on Edit Media screen displays notice about direct file access
+* Change : Display warning if a supplemental role assignment will use default capabilities due to invalid customization of the role definition
+* Change : Include PP Group Membership in Permissions > Settings > Help > configuration data upload by default
+* Fixed : Fatal error if pp_get_groups_for_user() is called with a metagroup_type argument
+* Fixed : Fatal error on Permissions > Settings > Help > configuration data upload if RS/PP import data enabled and PP Import version number was deleted from database

 = 2.1.32 - 8 Nov 2013 =
 * Fixed : Exceptions could not be assigned on Edit Post screen if post type name contains a dash